String Quartet No. 2 (Smetana)

 Bedřich Smetana's String Quartet No. 2 in D minor is a chamber composition for string quartet.
-It is Smetana's last quartet, written between 1882 and 1883.
+It is Smetana's second and final quartet, written between 1882 and 1883.

 Background

 In June 1882, after composing the monumental cycle Má vlast, the operas Tajemství (The Secret), Čertova stěna (The Devil's Wall) and other works, Smetana began thinking about the creation of his second string quartet.
 A month later, he finished the first movement.
 In a letter to his friend Josef Srba, the deaf and dejected composer presents the difficulties with the work, his misgivings and fears.
 He continued work very slowly, and the whole composition was not finished until 12 March 1883.
 Several minor changes were made after the work was completed.
 Smetana attended the first non-public performance in the spring (April?) of 1883.
 The first public performance took place on 3 January 1884, at the Konvikt Hall in Prague, performed by Ferdinand Lachner, Julius Raušer, Josef Krehan and Alois Neruda.

 The quartet was published posthumously, in 1889.